-27. The outstanding recommended action is similar to that reported under Recommendation 35 in requiring the authorities to fully implement the Palermo Convention by specifically legislating for human trafficking and updating the corruption/bribery laws and in relation to UN S/RES/1373(2001) to explicitly legislate a mechanism to freeze assets of UN designated entities.
-As already noted in this report legislation dealing with human trafficking and corruption/bribery has been enacted and no information has been submitted regarding a legislated mechanism to freeze assets of UN designated entities as per UN S/RES/1373(2001).
-Consequently, this Recommendation has only been partially met.
+13. The outstanding recommended action requires the authorities to fully implement the Palermo Convention by specifically legislating for human trafficking and updating the corruption/bribery laws and in relation to UN S/RES/1373(2001) to explicitly legislate a mechanism to freeze assets of UN designated entities.
+As already noted in a previous report legislation dealing with human trafficking and corruption/bribery has been enacted.
+With regard to a legislated mechanism to freeze assets of UN designated entities as per UN S/RES/1373(2001) the authorities have advised that a Cabinet paper has been prepared for the amendment of the Anti-Terrorism Act to ensure compliance with SR.I.
+Consequently, this recommendation remains partially met.